 The Financial Empowerment Center model includes four foundational paths toward financial stability: Access to Banking, Improving Credit, Reducing Debt, and Increasing Savings.
 Clients can enroll in any or all of the model’s Service Plans based on the four paths.
 To assess interim and long-term successes of financial counseling clients, the model includes 30 milestones to track clients’ progress, as well as eight outcomes to measure substantial changes in clients’ financial health.
 These measures are captured in an integrated database system that Financial Empowerment Center counselors use as a case management tool.
 Further, the database is shared, allowing OFE to evaluate the impact of services in a variety of delivery contexts and across all sites and providers.

-At the center of the fight to reduce income inequality and expand economic opportunity, the Office of Financial Empowerment (OFE) works to support low-income New Yorkers and communities in building wealth and improving financial capabilities.
+At the center of the fight to reduce income inequality and expand economic opportunity, the Office of Financial Empowerment (OFE) works to support New Yorkers and communities with low incomes in building wealth and improving financial capabilities.

 OFE is the first local government initiative in the country with the mission to educate, empower and protect New Yorkers and neighborhoods with low incomes so they can build assets and make the most of their financial resources.
-OFE uses the tools of research, partnerships, policy, programs and services, financial products, and convening to advance its mission.
-OFE uses the tools of research, programs and services, financial products, partnerships, policy, and convening to advance its mission.
+OFE uses the tools of research, programs and services, financial products, partnerships, policy, and convenings to advance its mission.
 In addition, OFE employs five core strategies:

 - Boosting income and building assets

 - Providing free, high-quality, one-on-one financial counseling and coaching